-Balanced Budget Requirement

-Beacon $\$5.06\underline{B}$.
-Balanced budget.
+Dutchess County Budget - Spending Detail The continue of the county o ACCEPTANCE OF THE PROPERTY OF Balanced Budget Requirement Beacon §5.068_Balanced budget.
 The total of proposed expenditures shall not exceed the total of estimated income.
 Note additionally §510.C. (below).
 Obligation to maintain balance.

-Obligation to Cut to Minimize of Avoid Deficits if Revenues Fall Short

-§510.
-Reduction of appropriations.
+Obligation to Cut to Minimize of Avoid Deficits if Revenues Fall Short 5510.© Reduction of appropriations.
 If at any time during the fiscal year it appears probable to the Mayor that the revenues available will be insufficient to meet the amount appropriated, he shall report to the Council without delay, indicating the estimated amount of the deficit, any remedial action taken by him and his recommendations as to any steps to be taken.
 The Council shall then take such further action as it deems necessary to prevent or minimize any deficit, and for that purpose it may by ordinance reduce one (1) or more appropriations as allowed by law.

-Supplement Appropriations Limited by Available "Excess Revenue"
+Supplement Appropriations Limited by Available "Excess Revenue" Sec.

-Sec.
 5.10 Amendments after adoption.

-A_Supplemental appropriations.
+A. Supplemental appropriations.
 If during the fiscal year the Mayor certifies that there are available for appropriation revenues in excess of those estimated in the budget, the Council, by ordinance, may make supplemental appropriations for the year up to the amount of such excess.
 Q: What is process for allocating appropriated fund balance?
 Is this "excess?"

-Public Notice and Hearing

-Store C. Notice and hearing.
-The Council shall publish in the official newspaper of the city and one (1) or more newspapers of general circulation in the city the general summary of the budget and a notice stating: Additionally, consider publication on the website of the city.

-1. The times and places where copies of the message and budget are available for inspection by the public; and

-2. The time and place, not less than two (2) weeks after such publication, for a public hearing on the budget.

-Amendment of Budget
+Public Notice and Hearing 5506.
+C. Notice and hearing.
+The Council shall publish in the official newspaper of the city and one (1) or more newspapers of general circulation in the city the general summary of the budget and a notice stating: 1.
+The times and places where copies of the message and budget are available for inspection by the public; and 2.
+The time and place, not less than two (2) weeks after such publication, for a public hearing on the budget.
+Amendment of Budget 5506.

-5506.
 C. Amendment before adoption.
 After the public hearing, the Council may adopt the budget with or without amendment.
 In amending the budget, it may add or increase programs or amounts and may delete or decrease any programs or amounts, except expenditures required by law or for debt service.

-Adoption of Budggetts.
-System of before the 31st day of the Barby and Construction of before the 31st day of the Barby and Construction of before the 31st day of the Barby and Construction of before the 31st day of the Barby and Construction of the Stard year.
-Adoption of the another the Stard year, Adoption of the another the Stard year, Adoption of the Stard year.
-Bus another the stard year, Adoption of the Stard year.
-Bus another the stard year, Adoption of the Stard ye

-Failure to Adopt - Proposed Budget Becomes Default Budget

-5506.
-E. In the event that the Council fails to adopt a budget by said date, then, in such event, the proposed budget of the Mayor shall, by operation of law, become the budget for the ensuing fiscal year.

-Same or similar in Poughkeepsie, Kingston and Peekskill

-Middletown: §5.5 "If for any reason, a budget is not approved prior to the thirty-first day of December, then all appropriations in the next year shall be based upon the levels of the previous year's budget...."

-Quarterly Budget Reports
+Adoption of Budget including tax levy 5506.
+E. Adoption.
+The Council shall adopt the budget on or before the 31st day of the last month of the fiscal year.
+Adoption of the budget shall constitute appropriations of the amounts specified therein as expenditures from the funds indicated.
+The property tax therein proposed shall constitute a levy.
+Note: Most cities provide separately for the property tax levy. e.g. Newburgh: Tax Levy: e.g. Newburgh: Tax Lev Failure to Adopt - Proposed Budget Becomes Default Budget 5506, E. In the event that the Council fails to adopt a budget by said date, then, in such event, the proposed budget of the Mayor shall, by operation of law, become the budget for the ensuing fiscal year.
+Same or similar in Poughkeepsie, Kingston and Peekskill Middletown: \$5.5 "If for any reason, a budget is not approved prior to the thirty-first day of December, then all appropriations in the next year shall be based upon the levels of the previous year's budget" Quarterly Budget Reports \$506.

-\$506.
 F. Quarterly reports.
 The Mayor shall submit to the Council a written summary of the quarterly financial report each year in April, July and October.